 Affiliate marketing does not stop there – 3%-5% is the bare minimum and it is only relevant to hardware.
 If a website promotes software, the commissions are far higher in comparison.
-For example, if I were to promote Adobe Creative Cloud at PL, I could get up to 85% commission off the first month and up to 8.33% off the first year on a pre-paid plan.
-I have received a number of emails about this, but since I have no plans promoting Adobe products, I never bothered responding to any of those inquiries.
+For example, if I were to promote Adobe Creative Cloud at PL, I could get up to 85% commission from the first month and up to 8.33% from the first year on a pre-paid plan.
+I have received a number of emails about this but, since I have no plans for promoting Adobe products, I never bothered responding to any of those inquiries.
 Here is a screenshot from one of the emails:

 Summary: websites and blogs do not just post information about cameras because they want to post news or create awareness among their readers – they have direct monetary gains from them, including PL.